UPPMAX/HPC-python/docs/day2/interactive.rst

    - seen how to use a compute node interactively, which differs between HPC2N, UPPMAX, LUNARC, C3SE, NSC, and PDC (particularly between HPC2N (and PDC) and the others)
    - checked if we are in an interactive session
-   - checked if we have booked the right number of cores
+   - checked if we have booked the right number of cores (optional)
    - run Python scripts in an interactive session, which differs between HPC2N and the others
-   - seen that not all Python scripts can be run interactively on multiples cores
    - exited an interactive session